-person or persons to act for him by proxy.
+Any person authorized to vote at a general meeting may authorize another person or persons to act for him by proxy.

 The articles of association shall specify the number of the shareholders to constitute a quorum.
 Further to the Companies Law, three members personally present shall be a quorum unless the articles of association of the company do not make other provision to this effect.
-Further to our articles of association the quorum shall be 50.01% of the voting rights attached to our issued shares present and voting in person or by proxy at a quorum at a meeting of shareholders. duly convened general meeting.
+Further to our articles of association the quorum shall be 50.01% of the voting rights attached to our issued shares present and voting in person or by proxy at a duly convened general meeting.